-The Virginia landlord-tenant laws are contained in the Virginia Residential Landlord-Tenant Act.
-The act grants both the landlord and tenant special rights and responsibilities once a lease agreement has been established.
+The Virginia landlord-tenant law is contained in the Virginia Residential Landlord-Tenant Act.
+State law grants both landlords and tenants special rights and responsibilities once a lease agreement has been established.

-Whether you’re new to owning a rental or are already a seasoned landlord, having a good understanding of your legal obligations is key.
+Whether you’re new to owning a rental or are already a seasoned landlord, having a good understanding of your legal obligations during a tenancy, under Virginia landlord-tenant law, is key.
 The following is a basic overview of the Virginia landlord-tenant laws.

 Required Landlord Disclosures in Virginia

-Before a tenant can move in, landlords in Virginia are required to make certain disclosures.
+Before a tenant can move in, landlords in Virginia are required to make certain disclosures under Virginia law and the landlord and tenant act.
 A landlord must make disclosures on:

 - Lead Paint – Landlords must let their tenants know of any use of lead paint on the premises.

 - Mold – This must be part of the move-in inspection report.
-You must let your tenant know whether there is any presence of mold in the dwelling’s interior.
+A landlord must let your tenant know whether there is any presence of mold in the dwelling’s interior.

-- Meth Production – Was your unit used for meth production in the past and it has yet to be cleaned?
-If so, laws require that landlords notify their tenant about it.
+- Meth Production – Was your unit used for meth production in the past and has it yet to be cleaned?
+If so, laws require that landlords notify their tenants about it.

 - Defective Drywall – Do you know of any drywall in your unit that is defective?
 If you do, you must notify your tenant about it.
-If you fail to do so and your tenant learns of it, later on, they can terminate the lease within 60 days.
+If you fail to do so and your tenant learns of it, later on, they can terminate the lease or rental agreement within 60 days.

-- Demolition – Is the dwelling unit set for demolition or a serious upgrade?
+- Demolition – Is the housing unit set for demolition or a serious upgrade?
 If so, a landlord must provide your tenant with a written notice.

 - Military Air Installation – Is the rental property located near an accident potential zone, a noise zone, or a military base?
 If so, the landlord must let the tenant know.